Reliant Robin: Driving a Reliant with a motorcycle licence (United Kingdom regulations)

 Originally, it was possible to drive a three-wheeled Reliant with a motorcycle permit, as a full motorcycle permit included a B1 class endorsement, which gave a driver the right to drive vehicles with three or four wheels of up to 550 kg (10¾ cwt).
 However, the DVLA ceased to issue the B1 endorsement in 2001.

 Interest in the Reliant increased once more after January 2013, when the licensing scheme was changed once again.
 From 2013, a holder of a full category A motorcycle licence over the age of 21 may drive a three-wheeled vehicle of any power.
 This age restriction applies to full Category B holders also.
 In a further change in 2014, the UK government created a new descriptor "motor tricycles with power output over 15kW" within the top-level category A (including its related driver age restriction of 21 years), into which the Reliant 3 wheeler range fits.

 Because of these licensing changes, a Reliant Robin cannot be driven with a provisional licence; unless the driver meets certain disability criteria.

 In popular culture

 Miss Shepherd owned one Reliant Robin in The Lady in the Van, a 1989 book, 1999 play and 2015 film by Alan Bennett, a real-life portrayal of a case of Diógenes syndrome.

-Joanna Lumley remarks, as the character Patsy Stone, that her friend's isolation tank "looks like a Robin Reliant" in the 1992 Iso Tank episode of the British sitcom series Absolutely Fabulous.
+Joanna Lumley remarks, as the character Patsy Stone, that her friend Edina Monsoon's isolation tank "looks like a Robin Reliant" in the 1992 episode Iso Tank of the British sitcom Absolutely Fabulous.

 In both the 1990 novel by Neil Gaiman and Terry Pratchett and the TV series released in 2019, the Reliant Robin makes an appearance in Good Omens.
 The character Pulsifer Newton (in series 1) drives the vehicle, which he names after Dick Turpin.

+Beginning on 24 October 2025, a pair of men, one, a Canadian from Victoria BC, attempted to drive a Mk.
+3 Robin the 10,000 miles from London to Cape Town.
+The journey was undertaken in an effort to both break the world record for longest distance driven in a three-wheeled car, and to raise money for the England-based School in a Bag charity.
+Despite needing to replace the Robin's engine approximately halfway through the trip, the pair reached Cape Town on 11 March 2026, with the Robin having traveled approximately 10,000 miles across 22 countries in 130 days.